vbotka/ansible-linux-postinstall/docs/source/guide.rst

        - vbotka.linux_postinstall

-.. note:: ``gather_facts: true`` (3) must be set to gather facts needed to evaluate OS-specific options of the role.
+.. note:: ``gather_facts: true`` (3) must be set to gather facts needed to evaluate :index:`OS-specific options` of the role.
 For example to install packages the variable ``ansible_os_family`` is needed to select the appropriate Ansible module.